Pat LaFrieda Meat Purveyors: History

 Pat LaFrieda Meat Purveyors began when Anthony LaFrieda (Pat LaFrieda Jr.’s great-grandfather) immigrated to the United States from Naples, Italy, in 1909 and opened a butcher shop in Brooklyn, New York in 1922.
 In 1950, Pat LaFrieda I and his brother Louis LaFrieda took advantage of a meat workers strike and opened “LaFrieda Meats” in New York City's meatpacking district on West 14th Street.
 In 1964, Pat LaFrieda I and his son Pat LaFrieda II (known today as Pat Sr.) took full ownership over LaFrieda Meats and changed the name to Pat LaFrieda Meat Purveyors.
 As business grew, the shop changed locations several times (from West 14th Street, to Little West 12th Street, and then to Bleecker Street) but finally settled on Leroy Street (also known today as Pat LaFrieda Lane) in 1980.

 In the following decade, the company’s economic condition began to decline as the restaurants that Pat Sr. did business with either closed down or decided to buy their meat supplies from larger meat companies such as Sysco.
 The company was able to turn itself around when Pat LaFrieda Jr. (Pat Sr.'s son) took over the company in 1993.
 Previously working as a stockbroker, Pat Jr. used his business knowledge to revive the company.
 He established new relationships with restaurants, invested half of the company’s profits back into the business, and purchased new equipment that led to higher efficiency.

-In 2010, the expanding company moved to a 36,000 square-foot meat butchering and processing facility on Tonnelle Avenue in North Bergen, New Jersey.
-Now they also supply restaurants in Boston, Philadelphia, Washington, DC, Miami, Las Vegas and Chicago.
-It is now run by Pat LaFrieda Jr. (CEO), his father Pat Sr., and his cousin Mark Pastore (President).